How to find the size of a computer power supply

 Unfortunately, your power supply does not interact with your motherboard in any way that would communicate its model information.
-Consequently, you can only determine the total output of a power supply by physically examining the power supply.
-All power supplies, like the one shown to the right, have a sticker on the power supply that gives all important specifications, like total output.
+Consequently, you can only determine the total output of a power supply by physically examining it.
+All power supplies, like the one shown to the right, have a sticker that gives all important specifications, like total output.
 For example, this power supply would list the total output as 330W (watts).

-If you have a computer that is already assembled, you can determine how big the power supply is by opening the computer and examining the power supply.
+If you have a computer that is already assembled, you can determine how big the power supply is by opening the computer case and examining the unit.

 As you can see in the image above, this Chieftec power supply is rated at 500 Watts.
 Many power supply manufacturers also use the wattage of the power supply in the model number.
 For example, this power supply's model number is APS-500S, which indicates 500W of total output.

 What if I can't see the power supply sticker?

 If you're unable to locate a sticker on your power supply, it's possible that the identification may be on the side that is not visible.
 If this is the case, you need to remove the power supply before being able to identify it.
 The steps in doing so are listed in the Additional Information links listed in the next section of this page.